Scanning tunneling microscope: Principle of operation

 Quantum tunneling of electrons is a functioning concept of STM that arises from quantum mechanics.
 Classically, a particle hitting an impenetrable barrier will not pass through.
 If the barrier is described by a potential acting along z direction, in which an electron of mass me acquires the potential energy U(z), the electron's trajectory will be deterministic and such that the sum E of its kinetic and potential energies is at all times conserved:

 The electron will have a defined, non-zero momentum p only in regions where the initial energy E is greater than U(z).
-In quantum physics, however, particles with a very small mass, such as the electron, have discernible wavelike characteristics and are allowed to leak into classically forbidden regions.
+In quantum physics, however, the electron can pass through classically forbidden regions.
 This is referred to as tunneling.